gs1/healthcare-gmn-helpers/java/README.md

 on.

-Additionally, the example application can be called with command line arguments in which case it will serve as a basic check character generation and verification utility:
+Additionally, the example application can be called with command line arguments in which case it will serve as a basic check character pair generation and verification utility:

     $ java ExampleUser complete 1987654Ad4X4bL5ttr2310c
     1987654Ad4X4bL5ttr2310c2K

     $ java ExampleUser verify 1987654Ad4X4bL5ttr2310c2K
     The check characters are valid

     $ java ExampleUser verify 1987654Ad4X4bL5ttr2310cXX
     The check characters are NOT valid